robdjeff/eagles/README.md

 ## EAGLES V2

 A newer version of EAGLES is included in the zip file 'eaglesv2_0.zip'.
-This new version inclues an option for an artificial neural network (ANN) model of the relationship between EWLi (and its intrinsic dispersion), $T_{eff}$ and (log) age ([Weaver, Jeffries and Jackson 2024, arXiv 2409.07523](https://arxiv.org/abs/2409.07523)).
+This new version inclues an option for an artificial neural network (ANN) model of the relationship between EWLi (and its intrinsic dispersion), $T_{eff}$ and (log) age ([Weaver, Jeffries and Jackson 2024, MNRAS, 534, 2014](https://arxiv.org/abs/2409.07523)).
 The zip file contains a new script 'eaglesv2_0.py' along with a pre-computed grid of EWLi (and its intrinsic dispersion) as a function of $T_{eff}$ and age, a readme file containing a description of the changes in version 2.0 and the same 'input.dat' test file.

 The machine learning model provides better accuracy in reproducing the relationship between EWLi and its dispersion with age, free from the constraints of an arbitrary analytical model (see Weaver et al. 2024 for a full discussion).

 To run the script using the ANN model, simply use the -m option on the command line, making sure that the pre-computed grid is in the same folder as the script.
-If the -m flag is omitted then the model used is the same analytic model described by Jeffries et al. (2023) and implemented in version 1.0.
+If the -m flag is omitted then the model used is the same analytic model described by Jeffries et al. (2023) and implemented in version 1.0 (with some minor bug fixes, see ReadMe file).

 Running on the example 'input.dat' file